diegomics/jATG/2.masking/README.md

 # Genomic Repeats: Annotation and Masking Analysis
 🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷🧬😷

 This second analysis generates a species-tailored masked version of the genome and annotation files using RepeatModeler and RepeatMasker.
-It also produces quick analysis on the repeats and generates files useful for downstream steps and posterior (deeper) analysis.
+It also produces quick analysis from the repeats and generates files useful for downstream steps and posterior (deeper) analysis.

 ## Output:
 ```